Muhammedashraf10/eks-demo/README.md

 - *AmazonEC2ContainerRegistryReadOnly* It allows the worker nodes to list & retrieve the images from AWS ECR
 - *AWSEKSWorkerNodePolicy* already mentioned above

+**route-table.tf**
+A configuration for the route tables that will be attached to the subnets, we will have two route tables, one route table will be attached to private subnets and will route the internet traffic to NAT gateway, another one will be connecting the route table

+Another configuration for attaching these route tables to the subnets.

+**provier.tf**
+this contains the region which will be used by terraform to deploy the AWS resources

+## Steps
+1- Login into your machine ( if you are using your own laptop then you need to configure aws credentials through AWS Config, if EC2 then you need to attach IAM role with required permissions ).
+2- clone reposiotry into your machine `https://github.com/Muhammedashraf10/pwc-demo.git` 3-